anynines/a9s-kubernetes-training/website/docs/postgresql/30-stateful-sets-revisited/10-stateful-sets-revisited.md

 ## Cluster Connectivity

-As stated earlier, in order to build a replicating PostgreSQL cluster, the individual cluster nodes must be able to communicate with eachother.
+As stated earlier, in order to build a replicating PostgreSQL cluster, the individual cluster nodes must be able to communicate with each other.

 A first thought could be to create three headless Services, one for each member of the 3-replica StatefulSet but in fact this isn't necessary.
 Kubernetes will automatically propagate `SRV` records [1] in its DNS system [2].
 Go and see yourself: